jeremycochard/liquid_dart/README.md

 LiquidJS / Shopify compatibility:

 - Shopify Liquid is very broad.
-This library covers a very usable core, but not the entire Shopify runtime.
+This library covers a usable core, but not the entire Shopify runtime.
 - `where_exp` and `reject_exp` are a limited subset.
 - `date` aims for practical compatibility.
 Handling named timezones without a TZ database is not complete.
 - `img_url` defaults to applying a simple suffix before the extension.
 For CDN behavior, use `imageUrlResolver`.